News

 First, the battlefield – the market!

-The Polish e-commerce market is a juicy target for Amazon.
-With a population of 38 million people, an e-commerce value of 22 billion EUR, and double-digit year-on-year growth, this is a promising market.
-From a broader European perspective, the Polish e-commerce market is "only" 26% of what is in Germany or just under 10% of the e-sales value in the UK.
-One could automatically raise the predominant argument about comparing the Polish market with those of Western Europe - the Western markets are more mature, stable, with a steady, albeit lower, growth dynamic.
-Nothing could be further from the truth.
-The pace and pattern of growth does not have its own "meter", and new tactics are determined by changing social habits and accelerators, such as COVID-19.
-British e-commerce grew by nearly 15% in 2019, while French e-commerce grew by about 11%.
-E-business does not yet have its own patterns, a defined pace, or models.
+The Polish e-commerce market is a tempting morsel for Amazon.
+With a population of ~38 million, a value of e-commerce around 22 billion EUR, and double-digit year-on-year growth, it is a promising market prospect.
+From a European perspective, Polish e-commerce is "only" 26% of the German market or just under 10% of the British market.
+One could argue about the "maturity" of the West – but the growth rate does not have a fixed "meter"; new tactics are set by changing social habits and accelerators (e.g., COVID-19).
+E-business does not yet have rigid schemes and patterns.

-For Allegro, Poland is the most important and, in fact, the only market.
-Clumsy attempts to enter the German or Czech market have ended in failure.
-However, in Poland, it has successfully maintained a position of leader, accounting for nearly 65% of Polish e-commerce in 2020, according to a Gemius report.
-This is undoubtedly an excellent result and a strategically advantageous position for the upcoming showdown.
-However, Amazon previously set up its camp in Poland and prepared for the showdown, but it does not approach Poland as a strategic direction per se, rather as another foothold in the expansion of its multi-level empire.
+For Allegro, Poland is the most important (in fact, the only) market.
+Unsuccessful attempts to enter Germany or the Czech Republic ended in failure.
+In Poland, Allegro maintains its leading position – about 65% of Polish e-commerce in 2020 (Gemius) – which gives it a great starting position for the upcoming duel.
+However, Amazon previously established its base in Poland and does not treat our market as a goal in itself, but rather as another outpost for expanding its multi-level empire.

 Secondly – an overview of Amazon's strategy.